nokia/ntt/CONTRIBUTING.md

 Codespaces](https://docs.github.com/en/codespaces) and develop in your browser remotely.
 Or you install everything on your machine and develop locally:

+### Using AI

+The use of AI tools is generally permitted.
+However, AI-generated code is not
+free: someone must review, understand, test, and maintain it over the long term.
+For this reason, please avoid submitting large AI-generated changesets that cannot reasonably be reviewed.

+Please also keep fair use and licensing obligations in mind.
+If you incorporate code from other projects—whether directly or indirectly through an AI assistant—ensure that the original license permits such use.
+When appropriate, provide attribution to the authors and contributors whose work you are building upon.

+For significant or critical code sections, consider documenting that AI tools were involved in their creation.
+This can help clarify provenance and may reduce complications related to intellectual property, copyright, or patent considerations.

 ### Installing Go

 Install Go using your package manager or a manual installation as [described